ohata-toast/RCS-Bizmessage/en/console-guide.md

 * Sending failed: The Receiver device was not reached because the sending of the RCS message has failed.
 * Sending canceled: RCS messages sending has been cancelled by the NHN Cloud operator.

-## Manage RCS Bizmessage

-### Brand Management
-* To use the RCS Bizmessage service, you have to register your brand after signing up for the RCS Biz Center. [[Go to the RCS Biz Center](https://www.rcsbizcenter.com/main)]
-    * After registering the brand, please designate NHN Cloud as an agency in the RCS Biz Center brand operation management menu.
-    * Brand linkage is done based on the business registration number on the attached business registration card when authenticating yourself.
-* Clicking on **+ Link Brand** button also links brands and sub-resources (chat rooms, templates).
-* If there are any changes after the interlock, press the **Link Brand** button to proceed with the synchronization.
-* You can check the brand information registered with the RCS Biz Center in the brand list.
-    * Only approved brands identified in the list can be used for sending.
-    * The date and time of approval means the date and time approved by the RCS Biz Center, and the date and time of linking means the date and time when the brand is linked to NHN Cloud's RCS Bizmessage service.

-### Retrieve Chat Room (sender number)
-* You must register a chat room (sender number) in the RCS Biz Center.
-* Once the brand linkage is complete, you can look up the list of chat rooms (sender numbers) registered with the brand.
-* If you select the brand you want from the drop box, you can look up the list of chat rooms (sender numbers) registered with that brand.

-### Retrieve Template
-* You have to register the template in the RCS Biz Center.
-* Once the brand linkage is complete, you can look up the list of templates registered with the brand.
-* If you select the brand you want from the drop box, you can retrieve the list of templates registered with that brand.

 ## Manage Sending

 * You must use the SMS service to set alternative sending settings and 080 Deny-to-receive number in the RCS Bizmessage service.